SuperSecureHuman/supersecurehuman.github.io/_posts/2022-10-07-U-Net-architecture-|-Image-Segmentation.md

 ![Dataset Preview](https://i.imgur.com/mu1gXAZ.jpg)

-From this, we take the last 500 images for validation and the rest for training.
+We take the last 500 images for validation and the rest for training.

-Further, we perform data augmentaions and create new data set.
-We will be using albumentations library for this.
-I usually output the augmented images into a folder, and just scan through them to check if any abnormality is there.
-If everything is fine, I proceed with the training, with the augmented dataset.
+Further, we perform data augmentations and create new data set.
+We will be using the albumentations library for this.
+I usually output the augmented images into a folder and scan through them to check if any abnormality exists.
+I will proceed with the training with the expanded dataset if everything is fine.

 ### Augmentation

 The following are the transformations that I have used for the dataset.